DejanJovovic/BPS-FM-Mobile-App/README.md

-Kotlin internship project based on energy sources with API calls.
+Android internship project related to electricity consumption using graphs.